Science in Stock with Meso@LR

 Will this platform be open to all Muse partners?

 It’s broader than that.
-It’s one component of a regional initiative.
-Meso@LR is a structure managed by the University of Montpellier but designed to meet all the IT needs of research in Eastern Occitanie.
-It is co-funded by the Region and the Metropolis; for its part, the University of Montpellier has been responsible from the outset for hosting, staffing, electricity, etc.
+It’s one building block of a regional initiative.
+Meso@LR is an organization managed by the University of Montpellier but designed to meet all the IT needs of research in Eastern Occitanie.
+It is co-funded by the Region and the Metropolis;UM its part,UM has been responsible from the outset for hosting, staffing, electricity, and so on.

-So is the agreement with Inserm the first in a series?
+So is the agreement with INSERM the first in a series?

 And what exactly does it entail?

 Inserm now has 2 petabytes of storage space on Meso@LR, which it can use to develop its offerings and services for the scientific communities associated with Inserm.
-Inserm holds the keys to this space and manages it using the expertise of its IT teams.
+Inserm holds the keys to this storage and manages it using the expertise of its IT teams.

 No, Inserm sets its own data -sharing policy, and this data is and remains the property of the lead institution.
 There are other infrastructures for data sharing and openness at the national level.